Article Last Updated: July 1, 2020

 The Hyperdunk 2015 RPM truly lives up to its name, that is, it enables basketball players to perform stunning dunks.

-It is no wonder that the manufacturer decided to name this pair of shoes the “Hyperdunk”.
+It is no wonder that the manufacturer decided to name this pair of best basketball shoes the “Hyperdunk”.

 Other than the cool name, the footwear sports a full-fledged padding all round the forefoot and the heel.